-A handful of places on planet Earth are about to become very famous thanks to a galaxy far, far, away.
+A handful of places on planet Earth have become famous, thanks to a galaxy far, far, away.

-When "Star Wars: The Force Awakens" blasts into theaters later this week, it won't just be the new characters, lightsaber battles and the return of the Millennium Falcon that will have everyone talking.
+When "Star Wars: The Force Awakens" blasted into theaters, it wasn't just the new characters, lightsaber battles and the return of the Millennium Falcon that had everyone talking.
 Director J.J.
-Abrams has also captured some absolutely gorgeous (and relatively unknown) natural settings that are sure to attract attention in the years to come.
-Below are five of the most stunning to keep in mind when planning your own next adventure.
+Abrams also captured some absolutely gorgeous (and relatively unknown) natural settings that have been attracting attention and will continue to do so in the years to come.
+Below are five of the most stunning to keep in mind when planning your next adventure.

 1. Puzzlewood, Forest of Dean in Gloucestershire, England

-Puzzlewood, in the Forest of Dean, is part of one of the UK's last ancient forests.
+Puzzlewood, in the Forest of Dean, is part of one of the United Kingdom's last ancient forests.
 (Photo: Trubble/Flickr)

 One of the last surviving ancient woodlands in England, Puzzlewood is a 14-acre site featuring strange rock formations, hidden caves and massive, gnarly trees.
 The woodland landscape is dominated by moss-covered scowles, remains of an ancient cave system that's been uplifted, eroded and exposed.
 Author J.R.R.
 Tolkien, a frequent visitor to Puzzlewood, reportedly based his mysterious forests of Middle-Earth on the site.
 It has served as the backdrop to everything from the BBC drama "Merlin" to the fantasy adventure "Jack the Giant Slayer."